Supervisor/supervisor/README.txt

   those which aren't as a result of a program exit with an "expected" exit code.
 Default: true.

+  'startretrysecs' -- The total number of seconds spent attempting to continually retry startup of the program due to a startup failure.
+  After this number of seconds, supervisord gives up and puts the process into an ERROR state.
+Default: 10.

   'exitcodes' -- The list of 'expected' exit codes for this program.
   Default: 0,2.

   'stopsignal' -- The signal used to kill the program when a stop is requested.
 This can be any of TERM, HUP, INT, QUIT, KILL, USR1, or USR2.
 Default: TERM.

+  'stopwaitsecs' -- The number of seconds to wait for the program to return a SIGCHILD to supervisord after the program has been sent a stopsignal.
+If this number of seconds elapses before supervisord receives a SIGCHILD from the process, supervisord will attempt to kill it with a final SIGKILL.
+Default: 10.

   'user' -- If supervisord is running as root, this UNIX user account will be used as the account which runs the program.
 If supervisord